jlelse/GoBlog/README.md

 - Flexibility
 - IndieWeb

 To configure GoBlog, take a look at the `example-config.yml` file and save your configuration to `config\config.yml`.
+How to install and run GoBlog is explained in the [docs](docs/install.md).

 Administration paths: